jonschlinkert/jonschlinkert/README.md

-Going through a rough time, any help would be appreciated.

 Fun fact: `x % 2 !== 0` is wrong sometimes.
 You might expect `x` to be an integer, but sometimes it isn't due to JavaScript's floating point bug.

 But also: